SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 If there is only one element inside the parentheses, the type is simply the type of that element.
 For example, the type of ``(Int)`` is ``Int``, not ``(Int)``.
-As a result, you can label a tuple element only when the tuple type has two or more elements.
+As a result, you can name a tuple element only when the tuple type has two or more elements.

 .. langref-grammar